-The 2013-2014 OU Common Application for Scholarships deadline has expired.
+The 2015-2016 OU Common Application for Scholarships is now available.
 Please view the OU Scholarship Guide for a complete listing of general/departmental scholarships.
 For additional information on institutional scholarships, contact the HSC Admissions Office or your college's Student Affairs office.

 All students apply by completing the FAFSA.
 Eligible students will be considered each year as long as they remain in good academic standing.
 Funds are awarded on a first-come, first-served basis and typically exhausted by March 1.